-We are very excited about this new initiative being introduced in our school by our speech-language pathologist, Brenda Oleszko.
-We have already seen positive results in our classroom!
+We are very excited about this initiative in our school by our speech-language pathologist, Brenda Oleszko.
+We have seen positive results in our classroom!

 For more information, check out this video.
 There are six parts, each 10 minutes.
 The presenter is very dry, but what he says is fascinating: